 Step Four: Use dark brown outdoor paint to paint the wording.
 Follow the guides you just created with the pencil transfers.
 I chose to use a fairly small brush so I had lots of control.
 Take your time and start by outlining the letters and then filling in.
 I did two coats of paint, letting the first layer dry completely before adding the second.

-Yay,your sign is finished.
-Read the instructions on the paint you used to see when it is ready to be put outside.
+Yay, the sign is finished!
+Read the instructions on the paint you use to see when it is ready to be put outside.

 I stuck my sign into my potted mum and love how the golden yellow mum continues the ombre of my sign.